harpreetvirkk/C-Algorithms-Compilation/README.md

 # C-Algorithms-Compilation
-A compilation of popular algorithms self-written in C language.
+This repository contains compilation of some algorithms I've written in C language.

 # Contents
 * [Binary Search](binary_search.c)